GenomicsAotearoa/Imputation-workshop/docs/1_tutorial.md

 In this tutorial, I will show you the imputation using two software: Beagle 5 and minimac3.
 Both software are very stable, reliable, easy-to-use, free, and pretty popular.
 Beagle 5 is computationally demanding but can give you accurate results very fast.
 Minimac is computationally efficient, but a bit slower.
 In addition, to prove that quality control is an important procedure, both filtered reference and unfiltered sequence reference will be used.

-Beagle has been evolved from version 3.0 to the current 5.1 version.
-It becomes much faster and simpler.
-And be able to handle large datasets.
+Beagle has been evolved from version 3.0 to the current 5.4 version.
+It has become much faster and simpler.
+And able to handle large datasets.
 In the meantime, the parameters for running the software have been reduced a lot.
 There are several important parameters that can influence imputation performance such as effective population size (Ne), window size, etc. Check the following paper: Improving Imputation Quality in BEAGLE for Crop and Livestock Data [https://www.g3journal.org/content/10/1/177](https://www.g3journal.org/content/10/1/177)

 !!! terminal "code"